richard-scryber/scryber.core/docs/document_components.rst

     * Document references can be based on ID or name.
     * Page links can be First, Previous, Next, Last or numbered.

+See :doc:`component_textelements` for more information on the standard text elememnts, and :doc:`component_linking` for use of links within and out of documents.

 Graphical components
 ====================

 * Images
-    * A static or dynamic image loaded from a source, and inserting into the output document.
+    * A static or dynamic image loaded from a source, and inserted into the output document.
     * Supports the use of full, relative or dynamic url references.
     * Supports png, jpeg and tiff file formats.
     * Supports alpha channels where available in the source.